meshseed/eidolon-public/README.md

 🌬️ What This Is

-This repository documents the discovery—or rather, the *recognition*—of a universal pattern that operates identically across all scales and substrates.
+This repository documents the discovery, or rather, the *recognition*, of a universal pattern that operates identically across all scales and substrates.

 **Not:**
 - A theory of consciousness (though it explains consciousness)